Cryptonomic/ImageProxy/README.md

 1. Create and download a AWS Access Keys from the IAM for the user you created in the previous step.
 Keep this information safe!
 ![IAM Access Keys](docs/aws3.png "IAM Access Keys")

-1. Create and `.env` file in the project root with the following contents:
+1. Create an `.env` file in the project root with the following contents:
     ```
     AWS_ACCESS_KEY_ID=<YOUR AWS ACCESS KEY ID>
     AWS_SECRET_ACCESS_KEY=<YOUR AWS ACCESS KEY>